+Until a few years ago, I was not a newspaper reader or a news watcher.
+I always had a great aversion to horror movies and could never watch any movie at the cinema that had violence which, definitely, limited the choice of movie.
+To me, news watching was a similar thing.
+It’s not that I didn’t care about the world.
+I cared very much.
 My focus was naturally on the interior world rather than the exterior one; the world of thoughts, emotions, and spirit.
 I found it relatively easy to read the thoughts and intentions of other people.
-The thought patterns of humans are very similar, for good and bad, and so once we understand one person (ourself) it is not difficult to understand other people.
+The thought patterns of humans are very similar, for good and bad.
+Once we understand one person (ourself), it is not difficult to understand other people.
 The energy people put into those different thought patterns does, of course, vary greatly thus the diversity of people.

+One would assume dancing is a highly exterior activity as it is all about the body.
+One of my dance teachers would sometimes ask me how I thought something looked.
+I would generally reply, “I can’t tell.”
+I couldn’t seem to be able to tell what something looked like, as an objective observer, despite the many mirrors in a dance studio.
 Spiritual students have a tendency, over time, to have less of a sense of their separate identity, in particular, as a physical entity.
 From a spiritual perspective, this is something we value.
 It means the egoic sense is lessening its hold on us.
 It means we are a little less driven by the normal egoic tendencies than we were at the beginning of our spiritual dedication.
 It means we can be trusted a little more to not turn everything into, it’s all about me.
 It means we can forgive more quickly because there is less of an identity to hold onto resentments.
-It hopefully means we are a little more receptive to instructions from above which is what our initial goal was so many years ago.
+It means we are a little more receptive to instructions from above which is what our initial goal was so many years ago.